Ion Research and Outcomes

 Clinical evidence

 New clinical data is published frequently.
-Below, find some of the recent papers published about the Ion robotic bronchoscopy system.
+Below, find some notable papers published about the Ion robotic-assisted bronchoscopy system.

 Robotic-assisted bronchoscopy vs. CT-guided biopsy